srijan-paul/Mooncake-programming-language/README.md

 ### Looping

-As of version 1.0.0 , Mooncake has two classing loops, `for` and `while`.
+As of version 1.0.0 , Mooncake has two classic loops, `for` and `while`.

 ```
 def a = [1, 2 ,3];